Home

 Winter Roller/Turbo training for Adults and Youths

-In addition there are training sessions on an evening for road, mtb and cyclo cross throughout the year.
-The Club also organises weekly Sunday club runs alternating with a family ride and a faster ride for older adults and youths.
+In addition there are training sessions on an evening for road in winter.
+The Club also organises occasional Sunday club runs for older adults and youths.
 These are mainly road but we also run occasional mtb rides.
-In Winter we offer weekly roller/turbo training in winter.
+In Winter we offer weekly roller/turbo training online in winter.
 There are occasional family rides for the very young ones on traffic free routes and twice yearly youth hostel trips.

 The road training has seen a huge increase in interest and we regularly train 25 plus kids in all road skills from Bikeability to race skills with similar numbers on the pitches.
 Often with guests from other clubs who are welcome to join in.